V-Sekai/manuals/decisions/20231101-changelog.md

 ### xr-grid

+V-Sekai.xr-grid is a VR interaction tool.

 - **Release Version**: 0.1.0-rc1
 - **Changes**: The game name environment variable has been updated in the build workflow.
 A new commit was also made to set the draft flag to false for the release.
 - [Release Link](https://github.com/V-Sekai/V-Sekai.xr-grid/releases/tag/0.1.0-rc1)

 ### model_explorer

+V-Sekai Model Explorer is a 3D model viewer built with Godot 4.
+It supports various model formats like VRM and glTF 2.0.
+With this tool, you can dive deep into the components of a 3D model - inspecting meshes, materials, textures, and animations.

 - **Release Version**: v0.2.0-rc1
 - **Changes**: The GAME_NAME environment variable value has been changed to "vsekai_model_explorer_".
 The macos_editor_macos_deploy job from builds.yml has been removed.
 A README.md for GitHub actions has been added and the warning has been moved to the top of the file.